2023 Solar Incentives Guide for Syracuse, UT - Tax Credits & Rebates

 The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
 The Clean Energy Credit runs until 2035.
 Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit; this amount will then decrease slightly on a yearly basis until the current program ends.
 Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.

 More information about the new Inflation Reduction Act can be found here.
 Your local Syracuse solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-Similar to federal incentives, these can include tax credits, rebates and more.
-These incentives might be distributed by the Utah government, or by your county or municipality.
-Some are available for a limited time, while others are ongoing.
+Some solar incentives may be provided at the state and local level.
+As with federal incentives, these can include tax credits, rebates and more.
+Incentives might be given by the state of Utah, or by your county or municipality.
+Some incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Syracuse

 The variety of available solar incentives has helped tremendously increase the adoption of solar energy nationwide over the last 15 years.
 You may receive solar incentives from the Utah government, the federal government or your local utility company.
 Getting in touch with your local Syracuse solar panel installer is the right first step towards getting all the incentives you qualify for when you switch to solar energy.